sorice/preprocess/README.md

 The future changes of this library are based in the initial objectives:

-- A __pure python library__: at this version the Stanford models dependency, developed in java,  made this milestone impossible.
+1. A __pure python library__: at this version the Stanford models dependency, developed in java,  made this milestone impossible.

     - The future: replace with spacy, or pntl or any other self deep learning tagging implementation with a free and professional collection of texts.

-- __Optimization__ to get better times in processing big collections of data: many functions are in pure python:
+2. __Optimization__ to get better times in processing big collections of data: many functions are in pure python:

     - The future: implement pure python funcs in cython or rust.

-- __Standard Input__: many libraries, ideas or codes reused in this library have different ways to get the inputs (numerical vectors, strings, set of words, etc), the objective is to pass a simple string or a well known _ObjectType_ like _TfIdfModel_.
+3. __Standard Input__: many libraries, ideas or codes reused in this library have different ways to get the inputs (numerical vectors, strings, set of words, etc), the objective is to pass a simple string or a well known _ObjectType_ like _TfIdfModel_.

     - The future: check if the input is a string distance and with a decorator change all kind of object type to string.

-- __Low_weight__: to have the less possible dependencies for academical or commercial use deployment.
+4. __Low-weight__: to have the less possible dependencies for academical or commercial use deployment, and the least possible complexity.

     - The future: avoid the nltk dependency or any other, reusing the necessary code and fixing them to integrate them on _preprocess architecture_.

-- __Integration__: add every preprocessing technique mentioned in the papers of SEMEVAL or CLEF to solve _Reused Text Detection_ or _Semantic Text Similiarity_, and other fundamental papers in this area.
+5. __Integration__: add every preprocessing technique mentioned in the papers of SEMEVAL or CLEF to solve _Reused Text Detection_ or _Semantic Text Similiarity_, and other fundamental papers in this area.

-  - The future: add a complete set of cites about all techniques, and link them with its correspondent function on the library.
+    - __Citation__: add a complete set of cites about all techniques, and link them with its correspondent function on the library.